cristiansanm/algorathtest/README.md

 ## Installation

 1. Clone the repository
+2. Be sure you have Node version 18 or higher
-2. Run `yarn` or `npm install` to install the dependencies
+3. Run `yarn` or `npm install` to install the dependencies
-3. Run `yarn start` or `npm start` to start the project
+4. Run `yarn start` or `npm start` to start the project
-4. Download the Expo Go app on your phone
+5. Download the Expo Go app on your phone
-5. Scan the QR code with the Expo Go app on your phone or run it on an emulator.
+6. Scan the QR code with the Expo Go app on your phone or run it on an emulator.

 ## Technologies